-Red gooseberries tend to be ripe and sweet; people seem to prefer red gooseberries to green when eating them raw.
+Red gooseberries tend to be ripe and sweet, and people seem to prefer red gooseberries to green when eating them raw.
 Green gooseberries, on the other hand, are less ripe and more tart.

 How to Eat Gooseberries

 Like most fruits, gooseberries are available fresh, preserved (frozen and canned), dried and even in powdered form.
-You might find gooseberries in some jams and baked goods, according to the University of Kentucky's Center for Crop Diversification.
+You might find gooseberries in some jams and baked goods, per the University of Kentucky's Center for Crop Diversification.

 Choose vine-ripened softer varieties when buying gooseberries for fresh eating.
-Some sweeter varieties of gooseberries include cultivars with the names Poorman, Captivator and Lepaa Red, per the University of Idaho.
+According to the University of Idaho, some sweeter varieties of gooseberries include cultivars with the names:

-Cooked gooseberries yield a sweeter taste, and they can be included in as many recipes as you can imagine.
+Cooked gooseberries yield a sweeter taste, and they can be included in many recipes.
 Red gooseberries can be used in place of rhubarb in baked goods, while green gooseberries can be swapped in for granny smith apples.

 Baked goods: Thanks to their sweet taste, gooseberries make a wonderful addition to baked goods and desserts.
-One classic British dessert — gooseberry fool — calls for simple ingredients including sugar and cream (or sometimes yogurt) for a cool, summery treat.
+One classic British dessert called gooseberry fool calls for simple ingredients including sugar and cream (or sometimes yogurt) for a cool, summery treat.

-Sauces: Another popular way to use gooseberries is in sauces, which pair with red meats, pork and fatty fishes.
-In these instances, gooseberries play a similar role to lingonberry, which are often turned into a sauce to pair with protein.
+Sauces: Another popular way to use gooseberries is in sauces, which pair with red meats, pork and fatty fish.
+In these instances, gooseberries play a similar role to lingonberry, which is often turned into a sauce to pair with protein.
 Gooseberry sage sauce is sometimes used as an accompaniment for various pork cuts, while mackerel pairs well with a gooseberry cream sauce.

 Jams and jellies: Gooseberries are also commonly made into jams and jellies, which can be extra convenient since many store-bought versions are shelf-stable.